-AC Milan and Ukraine striker Andriy Shevchenko has been named European Footballer of the Year for 2004.
+AC Milan and Ukraine striker Andriy Shevchenko has been named European Footballer of the Year.

 The 28-year-old finished as top scorer in Serie A in the 2003/04 season with 24 goals as Milan won the title in convincing fashion.
 Shevchenko has showed no sign of slowing down in the present campaign, with three goals in five UEFA Champions League matches and eleven more strikes in the Italian top flight.